 In a way, because of these obstacles, some people may need to learn to ask for help.
 They might have to discover when to do so and how.
-And in recovery, asking for help can become a necessity.
+And in addiction recovery, asking for help can become a necessity.
 In fact, in the beginning, you might need to ask for help a lot depending on your circumstances.
 If you don’t have a car, for instance, you might need to ask for rides to a 12-step meeting.
 Or if you don’t have income, you might need to borrow money from a friend or relative.
 When you first get sober and if you’re still getting back on your feet, asking for help may be essential.
 Knowing about asking for help in recovery is a skill you will learning throughout addiction therapy programs at Westwind Recovery® to prepare you for life after treatment.

 Steps to Make Asking for Help Easier

 Because you may need to ask for help at some point in your recovery, there are some steps to take to make it easier for you.
 Najavits, the author mentioned above, lists a number of ways that you can make small changes toward finding the help you need in your life.
 She suggests the following when asking for help: